-“We are seeing more and more especially rural settings offering loan forgiveness programs over an extended three- to five-year term,” says Steve.
+“We are seeing more and more especially rural settings offering loan forgiveness programs over an extended three- to five-year term,” says Giglietta.
 “Primary care physicians have seen the greatest increase in loan repayment, up to $150K to $250K over a certain vesting schedule, which also makes it lucrative and incentivizes the physician to stay throughout their term.”

 5. Include “all hands” in the interview

-“For every client I’ve seen in a rural setting that can’t get jobs filled, there are other clients with all the same disadvantages that do,” Steve asserts.
+“For every client I’ve seen in a rural setting that can’t get jobs filled, there are other clients with all the same disadvantages that do,” Giglietta asserts.
 “The number one thing that differentiates those clients is the effectiveness of their interview process.
 Those who succeed are recruiting the entire family, and they’re involving the entire institution in the process.”

 That means setting up itineraries that cater to family members’ interests.
 One hospital arranged visits to local stables and vets for the wife of a physician candidate because she was an avid equestrian.
 It also means getting everyone from the CEO on down involved in meeting candidates and their families.
 Community leaders, executives, and government officials can also be enlisted in the process of recruiting out-of-area physicians.